cloudposse/docs/content/howto/geodesic/authenticate-with-leapp.md

 provider.
 This is AWS _as_ a Single Sign-On provider, allowing you to access multiple _permission sets_ within AWS, not using some other Single Sign-On provider to sign in to AWS as a single IAM Role.
-Sadly this is made even
-more confusing by the fact that even though your company has set up AWS _as_ a Single Sign-On provider, you still may be using your company's primary SSO provider to authenticate to AWS SSO.
+Please note that even if your company has set up AWS _as_ a Single Sign-On provider, you still may be using your company's primary SSO provider to authenticate to AWS SSO.
 - **AWS IAM User**.
-This is the older way of authenticating to AWS, with a basic username (actually an email address) and password to log into the AWS console, and a long-lived "Access Key" for API access.
-If you are going to use this method, we strongly recommend you enable multi-factor authentication (MFA).
+This is the older way of authenticating to AWS, with a basic username and password to log into the AWS console, and a long-lived "Access Key" for API access.
+If you are going to use this method, we strongly recommend that you enable multi-factor authentication (MFA).

 Based on which kind of credentials you have, you will need to gather different information with which to configure Leapp.
 Whoever is in charge of setting up